 Inflation is a fact of life.
 We all see how it whittles away at our buying power at the grocery store (and everywhere else.)
 The only question is how much.
 Cooking from scratch gives you more options to save.
 One bag of flour makes far more food than a just-add-meat boxed meal.

 Hyperinflation is the bull in the china shop compared to inflation.
 Convenience foods are a distant memory under that scenario.
-Here’s a recent discussion of the topic and how to holistically prep.
+Here’s a recent discussion of the topic, how to holistically prep, and suggestions about what to buy before it happens.

 Budget-friendly food storage